 Applicants must have a PhD or PsyD from an APA-accredited psychology doctoral program.

 To apply, submit a letter of interest, curriculum vita, and three letters of reference by December 31, 2017 to:

 Kate Eshleman, PsyD

 9500 Euclid Avenue

 Cleveland, Ohio 44195

-On-site interviews will occur late January 2017, and Cleveland Clinic Children’s will be participating in the Uniform Notification Date.
+On-site interviews will occur late in January 2018, and Cleveland Clinic Children’s will be participating in the Uniform Notification Date.

 Email inquiries can be directed to: firstname.lastname@example.org.